Alex602082004/GODOT-pc-apk-game/README.md

   - In the game, the wheat and tomatoes will mature in three days.
   - The `Skip` button is to go to the next dialogue with a NPC while you are talking with him.

+### Credits
+- Rapid Vectors on youtube for the main tutorial